adhang/adhang.github.io/pages/project-lendingclub-loan-credit-risk.md

   - Earlier issue date
   - High interest rate
 - Evaluate and do some adjustment to the interest rate.
 Maybe we can adjust the interest rate based on borrowers' default risk probability.
+- Use targeted ads for potential new borrowers based on their needs and occupations

 ## Explainable AI